hashemJaber/SacOverflow/README.md

   <h2 align="center">Cloud Asset Management Enhanced Launcher</h2>

   <p align="center">
-Welcome to Sacoverflow's GitHub! 🚀 This project is aimed at assisting Project Managers in overviewing their organization's finances and overall management about projects and tasks within their org.
+Welcome to Sacoverflow's GitHub! 🚀 This project is aimed at assisting Project Managers in overviewing their organization's finances and overall management about projects and tasks within their organization.
 <br>
 <a href="https://github.com/hashemJaber/SacOverflow/issues">Report Bug</a>
 ·